AWS Aurora Global Database vs. DynamoDB Global Tables

 - DynamoDB global table consists of multiple replica tables (one per AWS Region).
 Every replica has the same table name and the same primary key schema.
 When an application writes data to a replica table in one Region, DynamoDB propagates the write to the other replica tables in the other AWS Regions automatically.

 - Global tables enable the read and write of data locally providing single-digit-millisecond latency for the globally distributed application at any scale.
+It provides asynchronous replication with approximately 1-second replication latency for tables between two or more Regions.

 AWS Certification Exam Practice Questions